Counting Guidance for High Fidelity Text-to-Image Synthesis: Related Work

 \subsection{Object Counting}

 The goal of object counting is to count arbitrary objects in images.
-Object counting can be divided into few-shot object counting, reference-less counting and zero-shot object counting.
-For few-shot object counting \cite{you2023few,shi2022represent}, a few example images of the object to count are provided as input while for reference-less counting \cite{ranjan2022exemplar,hobley2022learning}, example images are not provided and the aim is to count the number of all salient objects in the image.
-Zero-shot object counting, on the other hand, \cite{xu2023zero, jiang2023clip} aims to count arbitrary objects of a user-provided class.
+Object counting can be divided into few-shot object counting, reference-less counting, and zero-shot object counting.
+For few-shot object counting \cite{you2023few,shi2022represent}, a few example images of the object to count are provided as input.
+For reference-less counting \cite{ranjan2022exemplar,hobley2022learning}, example images are not provided and the aim is to count the number of all salient objects in the image.
+Zero-shot object counting \cite{xu2023zero, jiang2023clip} aims to count arbitrary objects of a user-provided class.

 Object counting networks are usually either heatmap-based or regression-based \cite{you2023few,shi2022represent,hobley2022learning}.
-For our approach, regression-based methods are more suitable for calculating the gradient of the counting network compared to heatmap-based methods.
-In particular, we adopt RCC \cite{hobley2022learning}, a reference-less regression-based counting model which builds on top of extracted features of a pre-trained ViT \cite{dosovitskiy2020image}
+Since we require gradient calculation through the counting network, we adopt the model RCC \cite{hobley2022learning}, a reference-less regression-based counting model which builds on top of extracted features of a pre-trained ViT \cite{dosovitskiy2020image}.